SENSORY PATH RESOURCE CENTER

 Everyone and anyone!
 Although sensory paths were originally designed to help children with spatial or learning disabilities catch up to their peers, sensory paths have also been used effectively with adolescents, teenagers, and adults.

 Associate Professor, SUNY Cortland, Department of Physical Education

 Click the following links to access our blogs about Sensory Pathways:

-Fit and Fun Playscapes is the only company that can help you discuss and plan your classroom, hallway or outdoor sensory pathways.
+Fit and Fun Playscapes can help you discuss and plan your classroom, hallway or outdoor sensory pathways.
 We can collaborate with you to create the custom designs you want, or assist you with finding a local installer if you prefer.

 Reusable Stencils are made of high-quality plastic that can be used to paint movements and activities, usually outside.
 We sell the paint too!